- Home

 Description

-Foregrounding the role of the senses in human experience and imagination, this book expands our understanding of the relationship between human and nonhuman worlds.
+Foregrounding the role of the senses in human experience and imagination, Ecologies of the Senses expands our understanding of the relationship between human and nonhuman worlds.

-It argues for an examination of regions considered animal, even vegetal, that hide within the human as a powerful means to think of the human as an extension of natural ecology.
-In light of an increasing awareness of nonhuman intelligences, this book explores new imaginaries by reconfiguring the human sensorium as a site of ecological entanglements.
-It draws on ecocritical, indigenous, and new materialist philosophies and turns to a diverse range of literary works by writers such as Leslie Marmon Silko, Toni Morrison, and Michael Ondaatje in ways that reveal embodied sensory knowledge as a form of attunement to a dynamic environment that includes organisms and patterns of energy flow within a biospherical web of relations.
-Conceiving of perception as an ecological, embodied phenomenon, it proposes an approach that radically rethinks dualisms between nature and culture, matter and mind, and the human and nonhuman.
+The book argues for an examination of regions considered animal, even vegetal, that hide within the human as a powerful means to think of the human as an extension of natural ecology.
+In light of an increasing awareness of nonhuman intelligences, it explores new imaginaries by reconfiguring the human sensorium as a site of ecological entanglements.
+Drawing on ecocritical, Indigenous, and new materialist philosophies, it analyzes a diverse range of literary works by writers such as Leslie Marmon Silko, Toni Morrison, and Michael Ondaatje to reveal embodied sensory knowledge as a form of attunement to a living, breathing biosphere.
+It posits perception as an ecological, embodied phenomenon and radically rethinks dominant dualisms between nature and culture, matter and mind, and the human and the nonhuman.

 Table of Contents